Webfleet-Solutions/thin-backup-plugin/README.md

+# Webfleet Solutions

+This fork of the Thin Backup Plugin for Jenkins includes fixes for some flaws.
+We build the fixed plugin and use it in our central CI Jenkins instance.

+The master branch here includes our latest fixes and also the version that we run in our instance.

 # Thin Backup Plugin

 This plugin simply backs up the global and job specific configurations (not the archive or the workspace).